 Overall, education data show differences across population groups.
 While differences across geographical areas, ethnicity, and gender are not statistically significant for ECE participation, large and statistically significant differences are evident at the higher education levels when outcomes are considered by ethnicity.
 European/Pākehā and Asian ethnic groups consistently have higher levels of mid-level to high-level educational attainment than Māori and Pacific ethnic groups.
 There are also marked differences in NCEA Level 2 achievement when considered by level of socioeconomic disadvantage.
-The data show a positive correlation between students’ socioeconomic status and NCEA Level 2 achievement.
-For example, less than 40 percent of students with the highest degree of socioeconomic disadvantage attained at least an NCEA Level 2 or equivalent qualification in 2016, compared with over 90 percent of students in the most advantaged group.
+The data show a positive correlation between students’ socioeconomic status and NCEA Level 2 achievement, with the proportion of students achieving NCEA Level 2 or higher increasing alongside the level of socioeconomic advantage.

 What this means for wellbeing

 Overall, the four education indicators presented within this domain show a satisfactory picture for greater Christchurch.
 Compared to New Zealand overall, the educational achievement of greater Christchurch residents is, overall, strong and consistent.